adonbiju/Hospital-Management-System/README.md

 # Hospital-Management-System
-HOSPITAL MANAGEMENT SYSTEM is an desktop application used to register and control the details of doctor, receptionist and patient.
+HOSPITAL MANAGEMENT SYSTEM is a desktop application used to register and control the details of doctor, receptionist and patient.
 It is a platform that provides the receptionist to manage and maintain the details of patient.
 It also allows the doctor to give the prescription for the patient and admin have access to every function.
 # Software Requirements